-Table 6.9, finally, breaks things down by question category.
+Table 9, finally, breaks things down by question category.
 In the bottom panel, with geographic controls, we see positive and significant effects of genetic distance on cultural distance for all but category D (Family).
 The largest effects, quantitatively, are for categories A (Perceptions of Life), E (Politics and Society) and F (Religion and Morale).
 Future work should seek to delve more deeply into the characteristics of questions most closely associated with ancestral distance.

-6.6 Conclusion
+6 Conclusion

 What does genetic distance measure?
-In this chapter we have argued that genetic distance is a summary measure for differences in a wide range of intergenerationally transmitted human traits.
+In this paper we argued that genetic distance is a summary statistic for differences in a wide range of intergenerationally transmitted human traits.
 We focused on language, religion and values, finding empirical evidence of a positive correlation between genetic distance and linguistic, religious and cultural distances.
 It is important to note that genetic distance is not strongly correlated with only a small and specific subset of differences in cultural traits.
 On the contrary, genetic distance tends to be broadly and significantly correlated with a vast range of differences in cultural traits.
-Thus, while specific correlations with individual sets of traits are typically moderate in magnitude, there is an overall relation between ancestry and culture, consistent with a conceptual framework in which a broad range of cultural traits are transmitted with variation across generations over time.
-Genetic distance is a useful summary measure capturing differences in this broad range of cultural traits.
+Thus, while specific correlations with individual sets of traits are typically moderate in magnitude, there is a general overall relation between ancestry and culture, which is consistent with a conceptual framework in which a broad range of cultural traits are transmitted with variation across generations over time.
+Therefore, genetic distance is a useful summary statistic capturing differences in a wide range of cultural traits.